timdewild/heat-equation-rod/README.md

 $$u(x,t) = a_0+\sum_{n=1}^\infty b_n e^{-\lambda_n^2 t}\cos(\mu_n x),$$ where the coefficients $a_n$ are the sine Fourier coefficients: $$a_0 = \int_0^1 dx\\; f(x),\quad a_n = 2\int_0^1 dx\\; f(x)\cos(\mu_n x).$$ Note that the coefficient $a_0$ is the (spatial) average of the initial temperature distribution $f(x)$:
 $$a_0 = \bar{f}.$$ As $t\to\infty$, the solution asymptotes to $u(x,t)\to a_0$.
 This is to be expected, since the bar is insulated and the thermal energy distributes evenly over the bar so that the rod acquires a constant temperature everywhere.
 It is not suprising that this temperature is equal to the average of the initial temperature profile.

+> [NOTE!]
+> In the animations, the evolution of the temperature profile over time is shown in the upper panel.

 ## Heat Flux: Fourier's Law
 In addition to the evolution of the temperature over time, it is also interesting to look at the heat flux in the rod.
 The flux tells us how heat flows through the rod over time.
 We define heat flux density $\vec{q}$ as the amount of thermal energy $dE$ flowing though an area element $d\vec{A}= dA\\;\hat{n}$ in time interval $dt$.
 This is given by:
 $$\vec{q} = \frac{dE}{dA\\;dt}.$$